microsoft/SQL_LogScout/README.md

 1. **ServerInstanceConStr** - specify the SQL Server to collect data from by using the following format "Server\Instance".

 1. **DeleteExistingOrCreateNew** - possible values are "DeleteDefaultFolder" and "NewCustomFolder".
 DeleteDefaultFolder will cause the default \output folder to be deleted and recreated.
 NewCustomFolder value will cause the creation of a new folder in the format *\output_ddMMyyhhmmss*.
 If a previous collection created an \output folder, then that folder will be preserved when NewCustomFolder option is used.

+1. **DiagStartTime** - specify the time when you want SQL LogScout to start data collection in the future.
+If the time is older than or equal to current time, data collection starts immediately.
+Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
+For example: "2020-10-27 19:26:00".

+1. **DiagStopTime** - specify the time when you want SQL LogScout to stop data collection in the future.
+If the time is older than or equal to current time, data collection stops immediately.
+Format to use is "yyyy-MM-dd hh:mm:ss" (in quotes).
+For example: "2020-10-27 19:26:00".

 ## Permissions